gscanlon21/notes/content/cook/_index.md

 # Ingredients

 ## Rice
-Always rinse your rice before cooking to remove foreign contaminants and excess starch.
+Always rinse your rice before cooking to remove foreign contaminants and surface starch.

 ##### Rice to Water Ratios<sup>1</sup>
 Use a 1:1 rice to water ratio with an extra half-cup of water for evaporation.